 Notice the word "loco" at the end of this arrangement?
 I like to tell my students that the word "loco" means "LOCATION - back at the location where it is actually written, instead of 8va."

 The truth about the Amazing Grace piano chords?
 Just like most easy chords songs, you can get by with the I, IV, & V chords.
-(Excuse me while I YAWN...
+(Excuse me while I YAWN... using just 3 chords in this song is so BORINGGGGG...
 Okay!
 I'm back!)
 You will frequently hear the minor VI chord added - lovely - and if you're VERY lucky, the V of the V. So what do I mean?

 Time for a basic piano chords theory lesson for you newbies:

-In the key of G, because we have an F# in the scale, the chords will end up being (from the bottom of the scale to the top):
+In the key of G (we know this because we have just one sharp, an F#, in the key signature) the chords will end up being (from the bottom of the scale to the top):

 I = G, ii = Am, iii = Bm, IV = C, V = D (or D7, since the V7 chord is used for that special "take-me-back-home-to-the-I-chord" sound), vi = Em, and vii = nothing (it's just the top half of the V7 chord).

-The V chord of the V chord comes from outside the key of G. We shift, momentarily, into the key of D, and sneak its V chord into the music (it is an A or A7 chord), for a fresh sound and the feeling of being solidly "in D."
+The V chord of the V chord's key comes from outside the key of G. We shift, momentarily, into the key of D, and sneak its V chord into the music (it is an A or A7 chord), for a fresh sound and the feeling of being solidly "in D."

 If you're unfamiliar with basic piano chords, see my free piano chord chart or my pages showing the 12 major and minor keys.
 The piano chords chart and the major and minor keys pages show you what the chords look like on the staffs, and what their relationships to other chords are.